pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Module attributes were used extensively for opcodes and other important bits, like `@smsg_foobar 0x123`.
 It worked, but they had to be duplicated across all the modules that wanted to use them.

-Instead of manually adding a bunch of opcode module attributes at the top of files, I created a helper macro to define them:
+Instead of manually adding a bunch of opcode module attributes at the top of files, now there's a helper macro to define them:

 ```elixir
 use ThistleTea.Game.Network.Opcodes, [:SMSG_UPDATE_OBJECT, :SMSG_COMPRESSED_UPDATE_OBJECT]